Siebel Loyalty Administration Guide > Getting Started with Siebel Loyalty > Configuring Siebel Loyalty >

 By default, decimal values of points are rounded to the nearest integer.
 Points are rounded as followed:

 - Accrual Items.
 The number of points accrued for a transaction are rounded to the nearest integer.
-If the decimal value is greater than or equal to .5, it is rounded to the next highest integer.
-If it is less than .5, it is rounded to the lower integer.
+If the decimal value is greater than or equal to .5, then it is rounded to the next highest integer.
+If it is less than .5, then it is rounded to the lower integer.

 - Product Points.
 The point values entered for redemption or accrual when you define a product can only be integers.

 - Base points.
-If base points are used to calculate the final number of points rewarded for a transaction, the base points are calculated to 2 decimal places but the final number of points accrued for the transaction is rounded to the nearest integer.
+If base points are used to calculate the final number of points rewarded for a transaction, then the base points are calculated to 2 decimal places but the final number of points accrued for the transaction is rounded to the nearest integer.

 - Promotions.
-If points are assigned using the Assign Points action of a promotion, you can use decimal values in setting up the action for the promotion, but the final number of points accrued is rounded to the nearest integer.
+If points are assigned using the Assign Points action of a promotion, then you can use decimal values in setting up the action for the promotion, but the final number of points accrued is rounded to the nearest integer.

 - Redemption.
 Any decimal values for redemption items that are calculated by promotions are rounded off to the nearest integer.